hashicorp/terraform-exec/CONTRIBUTING.md

 We aim for full test coverage of all Terraform CLI commands implemented in `tfexec`, with as many combinations of command-line options as possible.
 New command implementations will not be merged without both unit and end-to-end tests.

+### Environment variables

+The following environment variables can be set during testing:

+ - `TFEXEC_E2ETEST_VERSIONS`: When set to a comma-separated list of version strings, this overrides the default list of Terraform versions for end-to-end tests, and runs those tests against only the versions supplied.
+ - `TFEXEC_E2ETEST_TERRAFORM_PATH`: When set to the path of a valid local Terraform executable, only tests appropriate to that executable's version are run.
+No other versions are downloaded or run.
+Note that this means that tests using `runTestVersions()` will only run if the test version matches the local executable exactly.

+If both of these environment variables are set, `TFEXEC_E2ETEST_TERRAFORM_PATH` takes precedence, and any other versions specified in `TFEXEC_E2ETEST_VERSIONS` are ignored.

 ### Unit tests

 Unit tests live alongside command implementations in `tfexec/`.
 A unit test asserts that the *string* version of the `exec.Cmd` returned by the `*Cmd` function (e.g. `refreshCmd`) is as expected.
 Minimally, commands must be tested with no options passed ("defaults"), and with all options set to non-default values.
 The `assertCmd()` helper can be used for this purpose.
 Please see `tfexec/init_test.go` for a reasonable starting point.